 Together for Her Health

-In collaboration with Avegen-and building on previous projects with The White Ribbon Alliance and M4ID-we have supported the development of a digital platform that helps women learn about the maternal healthcare they deserve and rate the services they receive.
-Quality ratings help private health providers deliver more woman-centered care and attract new patients.
-Overall, the Together platform empowers women to demand quality care and providers to be responsive to their
+In collaboration with Almata-and building on previous partnerships with The White Ribbon Alliance and M4ID-we have developed a digital platform that helps women learn about the maternal healthcare they deserve and rate the services they receive.
+Quality ratings help private health providers deliver more womancentered care and attract new patients.
+Overall, the Together platform empowers women to demand quality care and providers to be responsive to their patients' needs.

-patients' needs.

 EQUIPPING HEALTH PROVIDERS

 Private Maternity Care Quality Toolkit

-In collaboration with Jhpiego and the Federation of Obstetric and Gynecological Societies of India, we supported the development of a quality toolkit for private providers called the Private Maternity Care Quality Toolkit (PMC-QT).
+In collaboration with Jhpiego and the Federation of Obstetric and Gynecological Societies of India, we developed a quality toolkit for private providers called the Private Maternity Care Quality Toolkit (PMC-QT).
 It includes tools and standards for quality measurement, quality improvement, and quality assurance that are applicable to a range of private providers including nurses, midwives and obstetricians.
 Its development and field-testing took place in both India and Uganda.

+Safe Delivery App

-In collaboration with the Maternity Foundation, we supported the development of a Hindi-language version of the Safe Delivery App.
+In collaboration with the Maternity Foundation, we are developing a Hindi-language version of the Safe Delivery App.
 This smartphone application gives providers instant access to evidence-based and up-to-date clinical guidelines for maternity care.

+Social

+Social Franchising

-Social Franchising In collaboration with World Health Partners (WHP) and the International Center for Social Franchising, we worked to develop a more financially sustainable telemedicine social franchise model in rural Uttar Pradesh.
-This investment builds on our work with Pathfinder International and WHP on the Matrika Project, which aimed to improve quality across the public and private sectors by linking remote providers with urban doctors via telemedicine for decision-making support.
+In collaboration with World Health Partners (WHP) and the International Center for Social Franchising, we worked to develop a more financially sustainable telemedicine social franchise model in rural Uttar Pradesh.
+This investment builds off of our work with Pathfinder International and WHP on the Matrika Project, which aimed to improve quality across public and private sectors through a total market approach that included broadening WHP's existing social franchise to link remote providers with urban doctors via telemedicine.
 Our work in social franchising also included previous collaboration with the Hindustan Latex Family Planning Promotion Trust (HLFPPT) to expand a rapidly scaling social franchise network of private hospitals offering affordable maternal health and family planning services to Rajasthan.

+These programs are supported by funding from MSD, through MSD for Mothers, the company's \$500 million initiative to help create a world where no woman dies giving life.
+MSD for Mothers is an initiative of Merck & Co., Inc., Kenilworth, NJ, USA.

+Market Research

-Market Research We invested in two different types of market research in India to better understand the private maternity care market, including: 1) nature of competition research conducted by The London School of Medicine and Tropical Hygiene in Uttar Pradesh, and 2) a market segmentation analysis of private maternity providers conducted by GfK in Uttar Pradesh, Rajasthan, and Jharkhand, which revealed four segments of private maternity providers.
+We invested in two different types of market research in India to better understand the private maternity care market, including: 1) nature of competition research conducted by The London School of Medicine and Tropical Hygiene in Uttar Pradesh, and 2) a market segmentation analysis of private maternity providers conducted by GfK in Uttar Pradesh, Rajasthan, and Jharkhand, which revealed four segments of private maternity providers.
 These segments are an organizing framework for the diverse local private sector and help public health professionals develop programming to meet each segment's needs.

+Project CHAMPION

+We have forged a unique collaboration with World Health Organization and Ferring Pharmaceuticals to advance a heat-stable drug, carbetocin, that has lifesaving potential to prevent women from hemorrhaging after childbirth.
+Project CHAMPION's 30,000-women clinical trial took place across 10 countries, including India.

+Manyata

-Manyata In collaboration with Jhpiego and the Federation of Obstetric and Gynecological Societies of India, we are working to ensure that women consistently receive quality care from private maternity providers by developing a certification for private maternity providers able to meet national quality standards.
-Today, this certification is available in Uttar Pradesh, Jharkhand, Maharastra, and Rajasthan, and almost 500 private providers have become Manyata-certified.
-Manyata's first phase of work successfully improved quality of care across \sim 140 facilities in Jharkhand and Uttar Pradesh-adherence to quality standards rose from \leftarrow 3% to \rightarrow 75%.
+In collaboration with Jhpiego and the Federation of Obstetric and Gynecological Societies of India, we are working to ensure that women consistently receive quality care from private maternity providers by developing a certification for private maternity providers able to meet national quality standards.
+Today, this certification is available in Uttar Pradesh, Jharkhand, and Maharashtra, and almost 200 private providers have become Manyata-certified.Manyata's first phase of work successfully improved quality of care across ~140 facilities in Jharkhand and Uttar Pradesh to-adherence to quality standards rose from <3% to >75%.

+STRENGTHENING HEALTH SYSTEMS